Tuesday, 15 October 2024

 The continuing horror being carried out in Gaza, across Palestine, and now Lebanon couldn’t happen under any sane, rational and healthy 'international order'.
 Both this regime and the US-led Western/NATO empire arming and supporting it are sick and decaying.
 The Zionist project, notes Jewish historian Ilan Pappe, is entering its final dark chapter, as is the now over-extending US empire of war.
 Both entities are in the process of their historic death throes, which is why they are so dangerously lashing out and psychotically consumed with spreading conflict and destruction all across the globe, a lust for zero-sum power, supremacism and conquest exhibited by the regime's own Dahiya Doctrine, 'Amalek' bloodlust and genocidal intent.

 Again, we must ask, how could anyone support such a depraved entity?
-How could any 'progressive' figure choose, in turn, to defend those who support it?
+How could any 'progressive' figure, in turn, choose to defend those who support it?

-This invites moral questions for our times about the system of neoliberal-militarism we live under, with all its savagery, indoctrination and normalisation of war, leaving so many seemingly inured and resigned to the horrors around us.
 Despite all the mass support for Palestine, notably from the global south, how, we might ask, has the heart of so many people been so hollowed out that they display indifference to, or denial of, an actual genocide?

 Is it any wonder that so many in Gaza and across Palestine itself now feel driven to the point of mental collapse over their enduring suffering, the regime's relentless impunity, and the apparent absence of care for their plight?
 Yet, what remarkable fortitude they still show in exercising their rightful resistance.